ushakrishnan/ToolWeaver/docs/tutorials/programmatic-execution.md

 ### 2. Token Efficiency
-LLM tokens are consumed by reasoning, not just input/output.
+LLM tokens are consumed by reasoning, not just input/output. analyzing data, not just input/output.

 ```
-Traditional: LLM spends reasoning cycles on
+Traditional: LLM must analyze
-  "emp_001 has 5 expenses: $100, $200, $1500, ..."
-  "emp_002 has 5 expenses: $50, $600, ..."
+  100 expense records in context to find overages
-  → Wasted reasoning on data you already have
+  → Tokens spent on data analysis (could be done locally)

-Programmatic: LLM spends reasoning cycles on
+Programmatic: LLM generates code once
-  Code generation (semantic task, not data analysis)
+  Code performs all analysis locally in sandbox
-  → More efficient use of token budget
+  → LLM only generates orchestration logic (higher-value use of token
 ```

 ### 3. Scalability